Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Proposed Work

+RAHL leverages the in-context learning ability of LLMs by formatting relevant information as prompts.
+The prompt in our work consists of three parts--\emph{i) the few-shot examples, ii) the retrieved high- and low-level reflections from the memory, and iii) the tags to guide the generation process.} In the rest of this section, we will introduce these components and the decision-making workflow.
+The structure of the proposed framework is shown in Fig.~\ref{fig:flowchart}.

-\textbf{High- and low-level policies:} The high-level policy generates goals, while the low-level policy generates actions to achieve those goals.
-Unlike ADaPT, which devises sub-tasks in the planning phase before execution, HCRL generates goals step by step based on the task and the history of the current episode.
+\textbf{Hierarchical in-context decision-making:} The generation process can be viewed as a hierarchical decision-making process.
+The high-level policy in this process generates goals, whereas the low-level policy generates actions to achieve those goals.
+Unlike ADaPT, which devises sub-tasks in the planning phase before execution, RAHL generates goals step by step based on the task and the history of the current episode.
 This online goal generation allows the agent to correct errors made in previous sub-tasks.
-The low-level policy focuses on achieving the given goal, regardless of the main task, effectively decomposing the complex task into smaller, more manageable sub-tasks that can be solved by the language agent.
+The low-level policy focuses on achieving the given goal, regardless of the main task, effectively decomposing the complex task into smaller, more manageable sub-tasks that the language agent can solve.
 Following the approach of ReAct, we allow the agent to ``think" before acting, making the agent's behavior more tractable and explainable.

-\textbf{Finisher:} The finisher determines whether a goal has been achieved by examining the execution history of the sub-task.
-It outputs ``Yes" if the goal is completed and ``No" otherwise.
-Notably, the finisher only considers the trajectory after the last completed goal.
-If the finisher determines that the current goal is achieved, the high-level policy is queried to propose a new goal to progress towards completing the main task.
-If the goal is not yet completed, the low-level policy is queried to generate another action.
-The finisher is responsible for pushing the task progress forward by determining the goal is finished and thus it plays a crucial role in the HCRL framework.
+This hierarchical process is performed by tag-guided prompting.